Complete resource pooling of a load balancing policy for a network of battery swapping stations: Model Description

 \section{Model Description}

 In this paper, we consider a queueing network with $S$ battery swapping stations and $r$ EVs.
 Each EV has one battery (collection) providing the energy for the car to drive.
-Every station $i \in \{1,...,S\}$ has three types of assets: $F_i$ \textit{charging points}, $B_i$ \textit{spare batteries} and $G_i$ \textit{swapping servers}.
+Every station $i \in \{1,\ldots,S\}$ has three types of assets: $F_i$ \textit{charging points}, $B_i$ \textit{spare batteries} and $G_i$ \textit{swapping servers}.
 Whenever there is an EV arrival at a station, a swapping server takes out the almost depleted battery and exchanges it for a fully-charged one if available.
 The swapping time is relatively very short (with respect to charging times), and therefore we assume it to occur instantaneously.
 Batteries in need of charging are being recharged whenever a charging point is available, and we assume every recharge to take an exponential amount of time with rate $\mu$, independent of everything else.
 Whenever a battery is fully charged, it is placed in an EV immediately if one is waiting, and otherwise stocked for a future EV arrival.
 After receiving a fully-charged battery, the EV requires recharging after an exponential amount of time with rate $\lambda$.
 With probability $p_{ij}$ stations $i$ and $j$ are in the EV user's direct vicinity.
-We assume that EV users consult some online device, and are motivated to move to the station that is relatively least-loaded (ties are broken evenly).
+We assume that EV users consult some online device, and are motivated to move to the station that is relatively least loaded (ties are broken evenly).
+We define which station is relatively least loaded more precisely later in this section.
+Figure~\ref{fig:MultipleStationIllustration} illustrates the closed queueing model under this load-balancing arrival mechanism.

 We point out that batteries are always exchanged, and therefore the number of batteries physically present at a station can never be below this station's number of spare batteries.
 In fact, this observation implies that the queueing model is closed, where the total number of batteries is given by